loading…

 startElement, startRef, endElement, endRefbrowser_select_optionSelect an option in a dropdown.

-key (e.g., 'ArrowLeft' or 'a')browser_take_screenshotTake a screenshot of the current page.
+function (e.g., () => document.title or (element) => element.textContent), element (optional), ref (optional)browser_take_screenshotTake a screenshot of the current page.

-filename (optional, defaults to page-{timestamp}.pdf)browser_closeClose the page.
+filename (optional, defaults to page-{timestamp}.pdf)This tool requires --caps pdf in the CLI.

 browser_resizeResize the browser window.